marcusoftnet/marcusoftnet.github.io/talks.md

 We started to apply the principles of kanban and in doing so turned the hospital around into something amazing.
 Transforming not only the organisation but also some lives among the people in the staff.

-While working with the hospital in this way I gained deeper insight and knowledge about what the principles of lean and kanban means and how they can be applied to make us more and more effective.
+While working with the hospital in this way I gained deeper insight and knowledge about the principles of lean and kanban means and how they can be applied to make us more and more effective.
 And save us from disaster too...

 This talk is now turned into a [book that you can get here.](http://bit.ly/bungsubook)

 ### Outcomes

-- Inspriration through a story about hardship, preseverance, friendship, love and victory
+- Inspiration through a story about hardship, perseverance, friendship, love and victory
-- Knowing the foundational prinicples of kanban and how they can help in any kind of process and situation
+- Knowing the foundational principles of kanban and how they can help in any kind of process and situation
-- Some practical knowledge on how to set and and work with kanban boards
+- Some practical knowledge on how to set and work with kanban boards

 ### Audience